 The hard edges of reality should discourage a too-ready reliance on belief.
 We recognize that in our colloquial usage.
 If I ask if you locked the car, and you reply that you believe you did, I will conclude you intend some doubt, but also that you project some desire that you won’t have to go back to check on it.
 Should I reply that I trust that you did, I am indicating that you have consistently locked it in the past and so I can be confident you’ve done the same in this instance.

 Trust and belief are fundamentally different mental operations.
 Trust is a single publicly-defensible transfer of agency to a personal or institutional authority justified by past experience (see “What Counts as Justification?”).
 It involves a prior judgment of truth that then moves a preference.
 We recognize that dichotomy when we say, “Trust must be earned.”
 We see it when the prison system selects trustees: prisoners whose past model conduct gives confidence they will abide by the rules.
 The implication is that we do not bestow our trust until we see some experiential pattern that convinces us of a truth in reality: that some future action will prove consistent with some past ones.
 This is a simple rational judgment, the kind we use moment to moment.
 Should we be asked why we have given our assent, we would be able to explain the prior incidents that merited it.
 Such a conviction relies on what is an admittedly weak warrant: undistilled experience, but since we use it so often, we will not quibble.
 We trust it.
 It is more than a wish, hope, or desire.
 To extend trust is a fairly momentous act, for giving it recognizes an authority that relieves us of our primary human operation: the exercise of our own agency.
 We transfer it to the authority that we trust to make wiser decisions on our behalf than we could make ourselves.
 This might produce more unease in adults if they had not all experienced just this kind of an operation in childhood.
 So we all know what it is to trust.
 For adults in contemporary life, the extension of trust is tentative.
 We are not comfortable giving up the agency that gives us our dignity and rights, and only a frequent inspection of our own forfeiture allows us to continue its submission (see “Authority, Trust, and Knowledge”).
 In personal affairs, a continuation of trust over time becomes so automatic and so soothed by confirmational experiences that should it be re-appropriated and inspected for validity, it would be found to be something far more dependable than the trust that some future behavior can be predicted from a few past ones.
 Of course, human behavior is far too capricious for anyone to claim full knowledge even of oneself (see “Expertise”).
-Because today’s axioms of moral commitment have so damaged trust that personal authority today more resembles a kind of alternating cycle of inspection and surrender as trust alternates through doubt and renewal.
+Because today’s axioms of moral commitment have so damaged trust, personal authority today more resembles a kind of alternating cycle of inspection and surrender as trust alternates through doubt and renewal.
 Such active sanction does at least have the advantage of producing knowledge even if it corrodes trust, depending on whether trust confirms the surrender of agency or questions it.
 If the latter, authority is rejected.

 Belief is quite a different animal.
 To believe is to project faith into the future, to imbue an experience with something of ourselves, to find this projection in congruence with other of our values and beliefs.
 Such coherence would in all likelihood be difficult to disentangle in itself from the hopes we pin to our declaration of truth or goodness, for its confirmation lies in the future rather than the past and is conformable to desire.
 The etymology of “belief” implies a level of hope for a desired outcome about which one must assume some doubt.
 This prejudice is quite different from the dispassionate reasoning process involved in extending trust.
 When the term is used properly, it indicates coherentist opinion justified by the principle of non-contradiction.
 Not that there is anything wrong with that warrant when properly employed.
 We live in hope for a better future.
 But it would be wrong to call any belief a kind of correspondentist knowledge, wrong to equate it with an earned trust, and most of all wrong to use it as a foundation upon which to base future judgments of truth or goodness.
 Belief truly is that fragile thing with feathers.
 The difference in meaning between the two terms should give us sufficient incentive to use each one properly, not only to communicate to others the level of confidence we bring to our declarations, but even more vitally to recognize it ourselves (See “Religious Knowledge as Mobius Strip“).
 The issue is vastly complicated by the religious associations persons bring to the use of belief.
 The same word used to express doubt about your car keys becomes a profession of the deepest commitment when used in a credal sense.
 The same prejudicial longing for the evidence of things not seen defines religious belief.
 Kierkegaard observed that if faith were knowledge, it would no longer be necessary to believe.
 I know the Pythagorean theorem is true.
 I have no need to believe it.